aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training/README.md

 ## Example: training the resnet18 model with the FashionMNIST dataset

 Once the cluster is deployed, you can connect to the EC2 instance running the head container using SSM, and open a bash shell in the container from there.
-This is only for demonstration purposes - [https://aws.amazon.com/sagemaker/notebooks/](SageMaker notebooks) provide a better user experience to run training jobs in python than using the bash shell
+This is only for demonstration purposes - [SageMaker notebooks](https://aws.amazon.com/sagemaker/notebooks/) provide a better user experience to run training jobs in python than using the bash shell

 ```bash
 HEAD_INSTANCE_ID=$(aws ec2 describe-instances \